TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

     Default is `false`.

 `features.requireCHashArgumentForActionArguments`
-    Only available below `config.tx_extbase`, not for individual plugins!

     Do not force a cHash for arguments used in actions.
 If this is turned on, all requests with arguments but no, or an invalid cHash, are handled as `pageNotFoundOnCHashError`.
     Default is `true`.